Study skills: Interleaving and blocking

 Blocking is studying one topic at a time.
 Interleaving is another technique used to enhance learning and memory; it involves practicing and learning multiple related skills or topics.
 For example, when training three skills A, B and C: blocking uses the pattern of AAA-BBB-CCC while interleaving uses the pattern of ABC-ABC-ABC.
 Research has found that interleaving is superior to blocking in learning skills and studying.

 Retrieval and testing

 One of the most efficient methods of learning is trying to retrieve learned information and skills.
 This could be achieved by leveraging the testing effect including: testing, quizzing, self-testing, problem-solving, active recall, flashcards, practicing the skills, and other.

 Time management, organization and lifestyle changes

 Often, improvements to the effectiveness of study may be achieved through changes to things unrelated to the study material itself, such as time-management, boosting motivation and avoiding procrastination, and in improvements to sleep and diet.

 Time management in study sessions aims to ensure that activities that achieve the greatest benefit are given the greatest focus.
-A traffic lights system is a simple way of identifying the importance of information, highlighting or underlining information in colours:
+A "traffic lights" system is a simple way of identifying the importance of information, highlighting or underlining information in colors: